ehrenbrav/nestcamDIY/README.md

 > ```
 >
 > Copy the contents of that `.pub` file into Raspberry Pi Imager when it asks for your public key, or later place it into the Pi user's `~/.ssh/authorized_keys` file.

+> The private key (the one without the .pub suffix) is the super-secret sensitive one - be very careful about what you do with it, as it is the key to everything you secure using this method!
 >
 > If you want more background, start here:
 >